CrayLabs/SmartSim/examples/MPO/README.rst

 Input Datasets and Configurations
 ---------------------------------

 In some cases, your model may rely on input files that are not to be read and written by SmartSim, but do need to be included in the directory in which the executable will be run.
-SmartSim can handle three types of these files: files to copy, files to configure, and files to symlink.
-In this case, we will copy over the base configuration for the double gyre model of MOM6, and specify that we need to be able to configure the files: ``MOM_input`` and ``input.nml``.
+SmartSim can handle three types of these files: files to copy, files to configure, and files to be symbolically linked.
+In this examplee, we will copy over the base configuration for the double gyre model of MOM6, and specify that we need to be able to configure the files:
+``MOM_input`` and ``input.nml``.
 We do this through a method call on the object returned by the ``MPO.init_model`` method as follows:

 .. code-block:: python